sistemaon/pinescript/candlesticks/README.md

 - The **barcolor()** function is used to color the bars, the *candle* is colored black if *isShootingStar* and *isBearishCandle* met criteria, or the *candle* is colored white if *isShootingStar* and *isBullishCandle* criteria meet.
 - The **plotshape()** function is used to display an arrow and label above the *Shooting Star* pattern if it is detected and if **showShootingStar** input is *true*, the label reads **Shooting Star** with a red text color.

 _The script identifies the Shooting Star pattern based on the customizable parameters and highlight the pattern on the chart with an arrow and text.
-The pattern indicates that the buyers attempted to push the price up but failed, and the sellers took control to push the price down, resulting in a bearish reversal._
+The pattern indicates that the buyers attempted to push the price up but failed, and the sellers took control to push the price down, resulting in a bearish reversal_.

+&nbsp;

-### Inverted Hammer
+> ### Inverted Hammer

 The Inverted Hammer pattern is a bullish reversal pattern that signals a potential change in trend.
 This pattern is identified by a small real body near the bottom of the price range and a long lower shadow that is at least twice the size of the real body.
 Additionally, there should be little or no upper shadow.